scala/scala/CONTRIBUTING.md

 Commit logs should be stated in the active, present tense.

-A commit's subject should be 72 characters or less.
+The subject line of a commit message should be no more than 72 characters.
 Overall, think of the first line of the commit as a description of the action performed by the commit on the code base, so use the active voice and the present tense.
 That also makes the commit subjects easy to reuse in release notes.